cartologic/cartoview/docs/installation/docker.md

 !!! warning
     For **Ubuntu**, if you didn't configure docker to run without ``sudo``, make sure to prefix each docker command with it.

-Get a cup of coffee and wait untill all the images are pulled and installed successfully.
+Get a cup of coffee and wait until all the images are pulled and installed successfully.

 !!! warning
     While installing using **Windows Docker Desktop**, you may be prompted to accept whether to give permission for Docker to mount its containers on one of your hard-drives or to not.
 Accept this so that the containers can run properly.